RuthyYao/Movie_Success_Analysis/README.md

 This analysis leads to three recommendations for Microsoft to start the movie production business successfully.

-_ **Focus on genres with a mix of Animation, Sci-fi and Adventure.** This type of movies have the broadest span of audience demographics.
-Hence from a popularity and box office performance persepctive, those types of movie deliver the most success.
+_ **Focus on genres with a mix of Animation, Sci-fi and Adventure.** This type of movies have potentially the broadest span of audience demographics.
+Hence from popularity and box office performance persepctives, those types of movie deliver the most success.

 _ **Allocate at least $500m budget to movie production each year.** Given that a movie costs averagely $40m to $50m to produce with the Animation/Sci-fi/Adventure requiring even higher budget(at least $80m), Microsfot need to be prepared to invest at least $500m per year to to the new studio in order to make an impactful debut to the movie market as well as sustain the ongoing success of the studio.